GabrieleGiuseppini/Ship-Sandbox/README.md

 Ship Sandbox
 ============

+> NOTE: this repository has migrated to [Floating-Sandbox](https://github.com/GabrieleGiuseppini/Floating-Sandbox).
+No more development will take place in this repository.

 This game was originally written in 2013 by Luke Wren.
 After becoming fascinated by it, I (Gabriele Giuseppini) forked the GitHub repo and started playing with the source code.